 American Jewish World Service

-Ruth W. Messinger is president of American Jewish World Service (AJWS), an international development organization that supports human rights for marginalized people around the world.
+Ruth W. Messinger is global ambassador for American Jewish World Service (AJWS), an international development organization that supports human rights for marginalized people around the world.
 Prior to joining AJWS, Ms. Messinger she served for 12 years on the New York City Council and eight as Manhattan borough president.
 She was the first woman to secure the Democratic Party’s nomination for mayor in 1997.
 Ms. Messinger is continuing her lifelong pursuit of social justice at AJWS, helping people around the world improve the quality of their lives and their communities.

 In recognition of her work, Ruth has been named one of the Forward’s “50 most influential Jews of the year” for 10 years and was included in the Jerusalem Post’s list of the “World’s Most Influential Jews of 2011.”